malcomwu/plutr/PRELUDE.md

 To compare with a morden shell; however, it remains the same for most application.

+II.
+Methodology

-## Checkup test for the distinction of a console or a shell
+Checkup test for the distinction of a console or a shell
 ```
 shell$ command -o -p --option filename (clear)
 shell$ command subcommand ($ git init)